neptune-mutual-blue/protocol/docs/Resolvable.md

 ### getResolutionDeadline

-Gets the resolution deadline of a given cover
+Gets the resolution deadline of a given cover product
+ Warning: this function does not validate the cover and product key supplied.

 ```solidity
 function getResolutionDeadline(bytes32 coverKey, bytes32 productKey) external view